Decoding Early Coders With Ian Lam

 ANS: We do have our considerations why we conduct our lessons over a long period of time.
 This is to provide a holistic education for our programmers, and to provide them with a strong foundation.
 In the event that we do conduct summer coding camps and the likes, it will be in all likelihood, be more like workshops, and less like full fledged classes.

-ANS: We wish for Coding Labs to become one of the bigger players in Singapore’s smart nation push.
+ANS: We wish for Early Coders to become one of the bigger players in Singapore’s smart nation push.
 In fact, we have many more programs lined up for our students.
 We intend to impart knowledge on newer technologies which will eventually be the trend, instead of obsolete technologies or languages.
 Yes, we have every intention of bringing our offerings overseas, primarily with our eyes set on the asian region currently.

 QN: Before calling it a wrap, any parting words for our readers?

-ANS: Us at Coding Labs, envision the future where technology literacy becomes a necessity.
+ANS: Us at Early Coders, envision the future where technology literacy becomes a necessity.
 Gone are the days of manual labour, or even high skilled labour, with talks of Artificial Intelligences being used to conduct accounting in firms, while having the odd one or two human accountants to review figures.
 No job is safe from being obsolete, with the future of technology heavily disrupting the current employment scene.
 “Just a degree” in any form of specialisation, will no longer guarantee a stable job.
 This is why there is a heavy emphasis placed on programming literacy, to enable fresh graduates, and workers to maintain currency.
 In fact, the trend has already been set in motion, with countries all over the world pushing for programming literacy and the likes.

 - Dr Chung